-When a truck driver causes an accident, the damages are often catastrophic.
+When a truck driver causes an accident, they often cause catastrophic damages.
 Considering the potential for lifelong disabilities and costs that continue indefinitely, a legal claim for personal injury in a truck accident often has significant settlement value.
 Unfortunately, legally-liable parties and their insurance companies do not always agree on what that value is.
-When there is a dispute over settlement amounts, defendants, self-insured entities, and insurance companies often incorporate the dispute into their defense strategy.
+They may use a variety of unfair negotiation strategies and defenses to reduce their liabilities.

 Unfair Negotiation Strategies

 Despite high claim values, insurance companies, self-insured entities, and defense attorneys, often play hardball at the negotiation table.
 Sometimes they make ridiculously low offers or no offers at all.
-Their strategies often include subjecting seriously injured plaintiffs to court-sanctioned independent medical exams.
-This often involves sending impaired plaintiffs to a hand-picked expert doctor in another city or county.
+Their strategies often include subjecting seriously injured plaintiffs to court-sanctioned independent medical exams or a hand-picked expert doctor in another city or county.
 The goal is to obtain a prognosis that’s more compatible with their settlement goals.

 Legal action sometimes plays a role in an unfair negotiation or defense strategy.
 Defendants and insurers negotiate in ways that force injured people to file lawsuits and move their cases toward trial.
 Insurance companies have deep pockets to fund discovery and trial costs.
 They understand that some attorneys don’t have the resources to conduct discovery or fund expert or medical testimony.
 This often forces plaintiffs to settle for a lower amount than their case is worth.